Sunday, April 29, 2018

 Where have those 50,000 plants gone?
 Many were planted at the Nature Center itself or sold in their plant sales.
 Thousands of plants went to several seed production plots in the state.
 Many were used for projects or for sales through other groups: 2 large beautification projects along The Ray near LaGrange (Henning says the pollinator meadow installed at the visitor center coming into GA on 85 was gorgeous last fall; there were at least 12 species of butterflies there on one visit); Atlanta Botanical Garden; State Botanical Garden; a private restoration company; GADNR non-game, Georgia Plant Conservation Alliance; Georgia Native Plant Society; Monarchs Across Georgia; Captain Planet Foundation; Keep Cobb Beautiful; Easter Plantation; Chattahoochee River NRA; and The Nature Conservancy.

 If your head is swimming with all those milkweed possibilities, a new publication is available for people to better understand which of the many species of milkweed are appropriate not just for Georgia but for your area of Georgia.
-The publication is called Monarch Butterflies & Georgia’s Gardens, and it is available on the State Botanical Garden’s website.
+The publication is called Monarch Butterflies & Georgia’s Gardens.
 The brochure was created with the knowledge and efforts of the best milkweed experts in Georgia, and it is now the premier source of information that anyone in Georgia should consider.
 Here is a summary of the species mentioned.
+Note: the brochure was updated in 2024 and the link goes to the current version which has some slight differences.

 The fab four: these four milkweed species grow in nearly every region and can be used throughout the state: orange milkweed, commonly called butterfly weed: Asclepias tuberosa; white milkweed, or red-ring milkweed: Asclepias variegata; whorled milkweed: Asclepias verticillata; and clasping milkweed: Asclepias amplexicaulis.